 The Cascadia Data Alliance will change that.

 The Hutch Data Commonwealth’s goal in spearheading the Cascadia Data Alliance is to establish a health research data sharing ecosystem with organizations across the Pacific Northwest region.
 The Alliance will facilitate creation of shared best practices in data governance and groundbreaking partnerships.
-Improved governance and collaboration will be used to drive towards a common data platform to accelerate research and innovation across the community.
+Improved governance and collaboration will be used to drive towards improvements in data sharing to accelerate research and innovation across the community.

 The Cascadia Data Discovery Initiative (CDDI) is a first step toward achieving a regional data sharing ecosystem.
 CDDI aims to accelerate data discovery and subsequent data sharing for biomedical research.